Kjeldsen21/SAP-Manufacturing-Power-BI-Dashboard/README.md

 # SAP Manufacturing & Power BI Dashboard
 ## Description
 A group project completed as part of BMI803: Business Processes, featuring an end-to-end BI pipeline built on a SAP ERP manufacturing simulation.
-Raw transactional data was extracted from SAP focusing on 6 tables, modelled relationally in Power BI, and produced a 3-page executive dashboard.
+Raw transactional data was extracted from SAP focusing on 6 tables, conducted data modelling in Power BI, and used to develop a 3-page executive dashboard.

 Led a team of 6 with role focused on data analysis.
 Project weighed 25% of the final grade.
 Received an A.